napari/docs/docs/guides/layers.md

 ![image: Pan/zoom](../images/pan-zoom-tool.png)

 The `pan_zoom` mode allows you to pan around and zoom in/out the layer.
 It's the default mode selected.
+Note: zooming with the mouse-wheel should essentially always work!

 * Transform
 ![image: Transform](../images/transform-tool.png)

 The `transform` mode allows you to translate, rotate, and scale the layer graphically.
+Note: While you can transform 3D layers, at present this mode is only usable in 2D viewer display mode.
 To reset the transformation, you can Option/Alt-click the transform button over the layer controls (a confirmation dialog will open to confirm the reset).